ChitrangGupta/YouTube-Data-Scrape/README.md

 The analysis of the YouTube data showed that the top 6 YouTube entertainment channels have a significant presence on the platform, with a combined total of 25.59 billion views, 68.63 million subscribers, and 29,160 videos.

-From the scraped data, we analysed the HBO, Marvel Entertainment, and Warner Bros Pictures channel.
+From the scraped data, I analysed the HBO, Marvel Entertainment, and Warner Bros Pictures channel.
 HBO has the least subscribers, the highest number of videos posted and the least views.
 This should be alarming for the marketing team at HBO because the data says that the audience is not responding well to the content posted by them.
 The content team for their YouTube channel need to rethink a few decisions.

 Warner Bros.
-Pictures has fewer subscribers but has significant total views, hence we found it necessary to analyze their Top 10 videos.
-Moreover, we did the same for Marvel Entertainment.
+Pictures has fewer subscribers but has significant total views, hence I found it necessary to analyze their Top 10 videos.
+Moreover, I did the same for Marvel Entertainment.
 This made it easy to compare the data between Marvel Entertainment, Warner Bros.
 Pictures and Netflix.

 Since Netflix had significantly high views and has the most subscribers, I've decided to do an in-depth analysis of it.
 The analysis of the Netflix channel data showed that the channel had 6.31257 billion views, 25.3 million subscribers, and 6083 videos.
 The most popular videos on the channel were “Kaam 25: DIVINE|Sacred Games, Squid Game| Official Trailer”, and “Our Planet|From Desserts to Grasslands”, with 0.0629 billion views, 0.0513 billion views, and 0.0305 billion views respectively.

 The project demonstrated the value of web analytics for supporting business functions, such as marketing and content strategy.
 The analysis and visualization of the YouTube data provided insights into the popularity of the entertainment channels and the success of their videos, which can be used to inform business decisions and improve performance.

-Based on this analysis, we can conclude that the top 6 YouTube entertainment channels are popular among YouTube users and that certain videos on the channels are particularly successful in terms of views and engagement.
+Based on this analysis, I can conclude that the top 6 YouTube entertainment channels are popular among YouTube users and that certain videos on the channels are particularly successful in terms of views and engagement.
 This information can be used by the marketing and content teams at the channels to identify trends and patterns.
 Moreover, they can use the same analysis to make effective changes in their database.

 Overall, the analysis and visualization of YouTube data for the top 6 YouTube entertainment channels provide valuable insights that can be used by the marketing and content teams at the channels to improve the performance of the channels and to support business functions such as marketing and content strategy.